this posting was originally written at http://kwiksher.com/blog/2013/02/23/want-to-create-a-storybook-do-your-homework-first/ in 2013

 It is very common, Jane (our fictional user) has this nice story in her head (it could be an original one or a personal visit to one of the old classics) and a few sketches, that she thinks are great for a storybook app.
 She searches and discovers many tools with all sorts of features (Kwik included).
 She learns a few tricks, get so excited and start to design her project.
-After a couple of frustrations, she gets on her feet again and, few months later she publishes her book.
-She prices it at $2.99, after all it is a great story with nice illustrations.
+After a couple of frustrations, she gets on her feet again and, a few months later she publishes her book.
+She prices it at $2.99, after all, it is a great story with nice illustrations.
 She even does some marketing.
 Weeks pass, sales do not come, she sets the app price now to $0.99.
 Sales are still not coming.
-Thinking she spent time and money in something she may not have enough talent, she gives up and returns to her previous daily life.
+Thinking she spent time and money on something she may not have enough talent, she gives up and returns to her previous daily life.
 Jane never creates another storybook.

 Sounds familiar?
 These may be some of the main reasons:

 For some reason, this important, and first thing that should be done, is neglected by most people.
 For example, Jane decided to create her version of the classic “Little Red Hood”.
 A quick search in AppShopper reveals 1,000 entries for this!
 Does the universe need another “Little Red Hood” app?
 If so, how to differentiate from the other ones (after all, prices vary from free to $4.99)?

 Keeping researching, Jane would be surprised to learn that, for the Amazon devices, only 20 apps show up in the search results!
 Maybe the original focus on the iOS platform should be reviewed, right?

 Again, just a simple example of “15 minutes, can save…” research (fill the blanks with, money, time, frustration, etc), that may help with final decisions.